-We were were invited by Walk the Plank to co-produce an element of Green Space Dark Skies in Exmoor in May 2022.
-We are excited to bring local people together, to share and express our sense of wonder at this extraordinary and mysterious place and the particular culture that is entwined with it.
+We were were invited by Walk the Plank to co-produce an element of Green Space Dark Skies at the Valley of Rocks in Exmoor in May 2022.
+We brought together 200 local people, to celebrate this extraordinary place, and to participate in the creation of a series of light images, recorded in film.

 In August 2019 we were awarded a commission from Green Carpet to create Whistlers / Les Siffleurs.
 This investigates the confluence of birdsong, whistling and listening, and was due to be created in 2020 through a series of residencies in four locations across France, Belgium and the UK.
 Due to Covid-19, this was had to be postponed until 2021.

 In 2020 our activities mainly focused on digital & local work.
 As Artistic Associates of The Burton Art Gallery in Bideford, we were commissioned to curate an element of their Seeds of Hope exhibition and an accompanying video – The Pandemic Stock Exchange Index.

 We also created Chronicles of an Infectious Agent, a series of short comic films, following the character of Sars CoV-2 as they grapple with trying to get close to the suspecting public of a small town in North Devon.